-- Give the baby enough leg space and make sure that the baby can move his legs inside the swaddle.
-Bad swaddling could sometimes lead to hip dysplasia if the swaddle does not have enough room for the baby’s feet.
+- Give the baby enough leg space and make sure that the baby can move their legs inside the swaddle.
+Bad or tight swaddling could sometimes lead to hip dysplasia if the swaddle does not have enough room for the baby’s feet.

 - Do not tighten the swaddle.
 A tighter swaddle does not mean the baby is comfortable.
 You should only make the baby feel warm, not suffocated.

 Madison Loethen, a mommy and motherhood, home, and lifestyle content creator, says, “Swaddles that are too tight or too loose can restrict your baby’s breathing.
 Thus, you may choose swaddles that feature Velcro or straps.
 These are easy to use and can also save you so much time and energy, especially at night.”

 - Once the swaddle is done, check for air circulation and monitor the baby’s temperature.

 For How Long Can I Swaddle My Baby?

 It is best to swaddle your baby until three or four months, but some parents prefer to do it for a good nine months.